StuartGavidia/pluscience/README.md

 - Will extend to other subjects
 - Use media queries to display image NavLink elements for mobile
 - Add backend to Contact Page to receive emails
-- Create intriguing design for Homepage and implement
-- Redesign practice problems for more appeal
-- Have practice problems be on own page
 - Separate practice problems by section, make use of useHistory hook
 - Use a formatting library to make reactions look legit
 - Have fun :)